 As part of the JDH Urban Regeneration Project in Jodhpur, Toorji Ka Jhalra, a decaying step-well in the heart of the city, was revitalised along with the urban space surrounding it.
 Forest Essentials is the first store in this public square.
 Built in a historic residential building that is refurbished and adapted to house retail operations for the store, the outlet represents a design scheme replete with traditional and regional elements–the blue and gold colour palette, a homage to the city itself; traditional multi-foil arches, strategically resized to achieve balance; hand-cut linoleum flooring that is an adaptation of local mosaic patterns; the use of vernacular gold-plating techniques for window signage; and a scaled model of the step-well and the public square itself.
 These elements aim to establish an interface between the visitors and the brand, subtly introducing them to the architectural and cultural heritage of Jodhpur.

 The retail outlet represents Art-Deco in a contemporary chic by exaggerating colour schemes and proportions.
 The interiors are covered in a pastel green colour which happens to belong to the brand’s festive catalogue.
-The design scheme re-introduces brass and gold which are inherent to Art-Deco and associated with the traditional interior finishes of Jodhpur.
-The system of product display is more of an apparition than merely a display mechanism.
-With the ability of being physically manoeuvrable the display becomes more interactive than a regular shelving system.
-Painted in gold the mechanism captures attention in a backdrop of pastel green.
+The design scheme re-introduces brass and gold, which are inherent to Art-Deco and associated with the traditional interior finishes of Jodhpur.
+The product display system is more of an apparition than a mere display mechanism.
+With the ability of being physically maneuverable, the display becomes more interactive than a regular shelving system.
+Painted in gold, the mechanism captures attention in a backdrop of pastel green.

-Furniture is also a contemporary take on the Art-Deco kitsch, the use of velvet and suedes brings a plush feel to the space.
+Furniture is also a contemporary take on the Art-Deco kitsch; the use of velvet and suede brings a plush feel to the space.
 The furniture luxuriously uses brass and gold for its structural frames.
-The custom-made technical track lights sculpted in brass, boasting of a retro and vintage aesthetic are also a manifestation of a bygone era.
-The branding and signage on the show windows make use of the age-old vernacular gold painting techniques of walled city of Jodhpur.
+The custom-made technical track lights sculpted in brass, boasting a retro and vintage aesthetic, are also a manifestation of a bygone era.
+The branding and signage on the show windows make use of the age-old vernacular gold painting techniques of the walled city of Jodhpur.

-Comprehensively, the retail space is a consequence of an adaptation of Art-Deco and a critical analysis of opulent regional elements, that speak about the rich built heritage of Jodhpur.
-The retail outlet is meant to establish an interface between the tourists (visiting the old city of Jodhpur) and the brand, as well as introducing them to the built construction heritage of Jodhpur.
+Comprehensively, the retail space is a consequence of an adaptation of Art-Deco and a critical analysis of opulent regional elements that speak about the rich built heritage of Jodhpur.
+The retail outlet is meant to establish an interface between the tourists (visiting the old city of Jodhpur) and the brand, as well as introduce them to the built construction heritage of Jodhpur.